tjjerome/Sportstradamus/README.md

-# Propstradamus
+# sportstradamus

-Propstradamus is a powerful Python package for processing and analyzing player prop data for the major American sports leagues, including NHL, NFL, MLB, and NBA.
+sportstradamus is a powerful Python package for processing and analyzing player prop data for the major American sports leagues, including NHL, NFL, MLB, and NBA.
 It provides a range of functions and methods to assist with extracting, organizing, and making predictions based on player prop data.

 ## Features